matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Date.md

 ### `compareWeek()` <a name="compareWeek"></a>

-Performs three-way comparison of the week of the current date against the given `$date`&#039;s week.
+Performs three-way comparison of the week of the current date against the given `$date`'s week.

 #### Signature